-- Pysllium husk powder - Some brands may give the bread a purple colour.
-The taste is the same but the colour can be fun!
+- Psyllium husk powder - Some brands may give the bread a purple color.
+The taste is the same but the color can be fun!

 - Baking powder - Aluminum free is preferred.

-- Greek Yogurt - Unflavoured natural Greek yogurt with probiotics.
+- Greek Yogurt - natural Greek yogurt with probiotics.